Facebook has updated the ads reporting tool — a tool most advertisers don’t know even exists — to be incredibly useful.

 With this information, you could then stop that original ad and then start a new one that uses those optimized specs.

 I’m most excited about this because I notoriously create dozens of ads in my split testing to help determine this.
-It’s no longer completely necessary (split testing is still important for copy and imagery, however).
+It’s no longer completely necessary (Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. is still important for copy and imagery, however).

 - Age and Gender